moodledan/origin-one/README.md

 # origin-one
 Remote origin one of two the other in Gitlab
 Success!
 Git push to all the remotes.
-Brill.
+Created a new branch.